logicwind/react-native-matomo-tracker/README.md

  ### trackCampaign()

- Tracking campaigns usually involves recording information about user interactions that can be tied to specific marketing efforts, such as UTM parameters.It requires the parameters `title`,`campaignUrl` with the optional parameter `actionDimensions`
+ Tracking campaigns usually involves recording information about user interactions that can be tied to specific marketing efforts, such as UTM parameters.It requires the parameters `title`,`campaignUrl` with the optional parameter `dimension`

  - #### Default Campaign Tracking Values
 * Campaign (Required): mtm_campaign